jakeessom/Data_jobs_sql_project/sql_project/project_report.md

  Through this project I have also concluded that the best time to enter the job market is in the first quarter of the year, with demand and offered salaries both being relatively high in this period, along with September which also shares the same characteristics.

- Overall, his project has helped me plan out my a timetable for my upskilling future employment opportunities over the next 12 months.
+ Overall, his project has helped me plan out a timetable for my upskilling future employment opportunities over the next 12 months.

-# LEARNING POINTS
+# MY COMMENTS

 As previously discussed, I mainly started this project in order to improve and put into practice my SQL skills in a bid to help me to transition to civilian employment.

+### What was used
 This project has allowed me to utilise skills I have developed over the past few years of employment such as:
 * Creating Tables
 * Aggregate functions